 Here are some responsibilities commonly assumed by the 2nd AC.
 On big shows camera utilities and interns will share the load.

 Coordinating the camera truck for pickup from prep, confirming there’s a lift gate, room for carts, and ratchet straps.
+You’ve gotta be confident using a ratchet strap - 2 minutes from now, you can be!

 Compiling a list of expendables and making sure production follows through with purchasing.